ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 About Octa

-Founded in 2011, Octa (formerly OctaFX) is part of a group of global entities, which include Octa Markets Incorporated (based in Saint Vincent and the Grenadines) and Octa Markets Cyprus Ltd (based in Cyprus).
-Octa also provides financial services through its intermediary, Orinoco Capital.
+Founded in 2011, Octa (formerly OctaFX) is part of a group of global entities, which include Octa Markets LTD (based in the island of Mwali) and Octa Markets Cyprus Ltd (based in Cyprus).
+Octa also provides financial services through its intermediary, Orinoco Capital (based in South Africa).

 Is Octa a good broker?